tschrock5252/chef/README.md

 #### example_chef_website

-This is a very simple LAMP stack which I have set up at this time to demonstrate my capabilities with Chef!
+This is a very simple LAMP stack which I have set up to demonstrate my capabilities with Chef!

 At this time, it requires no additional prerequisites to get working, though it has only been tested on CentOS 7.